chapel-lang/chapel/doc/rst/technotes/firstClassProcedures.rst

   const p = proc(x: int) { return x + 1; };
   writeln(p(3));  // outputs: 4

-Only procedures (defined with the ``proc`` keyword) may be captured.
+Today, only procedures (defined with the ``proc`` keyword) may be captured.
 Additionally, a captured procedure must not:

 - Refer to any outer variable that is not at module scope
 - Have a `type` or `param` return type